On this page

 Where and when

-It is highly recommended for teams to arrive in enough time to walk the 1.5km course to see where intersections for distances are before the race briefing.
+It is highly recommended for teams to arrive in enough time to walk the 1.3km course to see where they need to run before the race briefing.

-- The race start will be shortly after the briefing.
+- The race start will be shortly after the briefing with the boys starting first then girls and mixed shortly afterwards.

 Results